verrazzano/verrazzano/image-patch-operator/README.md

 ```bash
 $ kubectl get crd imagebuildrequests.images.verrazzano.io
 ```
-This should show an output similar to the following:
+This will show an output similar to the following:
 ```plaintext
 NAME                                      CREATED AT
 imagebuildrequests.images.verrazzano.io   2021-07-19T15:32:26Z